dmksjfl/THU-Homework-LaTex-Template/README.md

 # CoverPage
 ![avatar](cover.png)
 # Update Log
+## All Updated Versions could be found in Releases
 Version 1.1:
 1. Add package `physics` so as to better handle physics homework
 2. Rearrange packages included alphabetically